kormilitzin/med7/README.md

 This model is the very first step in our programme on clinical NLP for electronic health records (cNLPEHR).
 We are committed to developing FAIR - Findable, Accessible, Interoperable and Reusable tools which will benefit the wider community.

-If you found this model useful, please cite as:
+If you found this model useful, please acknowledge by citing as:

 ```
 @article{kormilitzin2020med7,